gggeek/phpxmlrpc/README.md

 Installation
 ------------
-Installation instructions are in the INSTALL file.
+Installation instructions are in the [INSTALL.md](INSTALL.md) file.

 Docs
 ----